smallk/smallk.github.io/pages_documentation_installation.md

 Then repeat the CMake configuration process, this time with the following command for the PureRelease build:

 	cmake -D CMAKE_INSTALL_PREFIX=/usr/local/elemental/<VERSION_STRING>/PureRelease
-	-D CMAKE_BUILD_TYPE=PureRelease -D CMAKE_CXX_COMPILER=/usr/local/bin/g++-6
+	-D CMAKE_BUILD_TYPE=PureRelease -D CMAKE_CXX_COMPILER=/usr/local/bin/g++-7
-	-D CMAKE_C_COMPILER=/usr/local/bin/gcc-6
+	-D CMAKE_C_COMPILER=/usr/local/bin/gcc-7
-	-D CMAKE_Fortran_COMPILER=/usr/local/bin/gfortran-6
+	-D CMAKE_Fortran_COMPILER=/usr/local/bin/gfortran-7
 	-D MATH_LIBS="/usr/local/flame/lib/libflame.a;-framework Accelerate"
 	–D ELEM_EXAMPLES=ON –D ELEM_TESTS=ON ..

 Repeat the build commands and install this build of Elemental.

-If you installed Elemental version 0.85 or later, in order for the system to find the Elemental dynamic library insert the following in the appropriate startup script (~/.bash_profile) or in a terminal window, enter the following command on a single line, replacing <VERSION_STRING> as above:
+For Elemental version 0.85 and later, you need to setup your system to find the Elemental dynamic libraries.
+Method 2 below is preferred:

+1. If your Mac OSX is earlier than Sierra, then, in your startup script (~/.bash_profile) or in a terminal window, enter the following command on a single line, replacing VERSION_STRING as above:

 		export DYLD_LIBRARY_PATH=
-			$DYLD_LIBRARY_PATH:/usr/local/elemental/<VERSION_STRING>/PureRelease/lib/

-Note: you will need to set this variable to point to either the HybridRelease or the PureRelease build of the Elemental dynamic library whenever you want to use SmallK.

-This completes the two builds of the Hybrid and Pure releases of Elemental.
+			$DYLD_LIBRARY_PATH:/usr/local/elemental/VERSION_STRING/HybridRelease/lib/

+2. If your Mac OSX is Sierra or higher Apple’s System Integrity Protection (SIP) will prevent using the DYLD_LIBRARY_PATH variable.
+We highly discourage disabling SIP as a workaround.
+Instead, in your startup script (~/.bash_profile) or in a terminal window, enter the following command on a single line, replacing VERSION_STRING as above:

+		ln -s /usr/local/elemental/<VERSION_STRING>/HybridRelease/lib/*.dylib* /usr/local/lib

+This will symlink the required Elemental libraries.

+The two builds of Elemental are now complete.

 To test the installation, follow Elemental’s [test instructions](http://libelemental.org/documentation/0.85/build.html)  for the SVD test to verify that Elemental is working correctly.

 <br>[--back to top--](#top)

 <h1 id="Linux"> How to Install Elemental on Linux </h1>